NockyCZ/CS-GO-Private-plugins/README.md

 # List of CS:GO private plugins for sale
+*Purchasing plugin automatically include plugin support (bugs/errors), also you are getting new version of plugin.*

 ### Discord plugins, which you can connect with CS:GO server and discord server with a webhooks
 * **Chatlog (5€)**